jalil49/Maker_Tools/README.md

 Slid too far?
 No problem when you swap accessories the slider will adjust to the largest state shared by a group.
 The mod uses the same logic in Hscenes.

 ## Accessory Themes
 Color stuff.
-Currently dependent of Additional Card Info for Hair info to not accidently color it.
+Currently dependent of Additional Card Info for Hair info to not accidentally color it.

 https://github.com/jalil49/Maker_Tools/tree/main/Accessory%20Themes#readme